nestjs/docs.nestjs.com/content/recipes/automock.md

 #### Introduction

-The dependency injection container is an essential component of the Nest module system.
+The dependency injection (DI) container is an essential component of the Nest module system.
-This container is utilized both during the testing phase and the application runtime. \
+This container is utilized both during testing, and the application execution. \
 Unit tests vary from other types of tests, such as integration tests, in that they must fully override providers/services within the DI container.
-External dependencies (providers) of the so-called "unit" should be totally isolated.
+External class dependencies (providers) of the so-called "unit", have to be totally isolated.
 That is, all dependencies within the DI container should be replaced by mock objects. \
-As a result, loading the modules and replacing the providers inside them is a process that loops back on itself.
-Automock tackles this issue by automatically mocking all the external dependencies/providers, resulting in total isolation of the unit/class under test.
+As a result, loading the target module and replacing the providers inside it is a process that loops back on itself.
+Automock tackles this issue by automatically mocking all the class external providers, resulting in total isolation of the unit under test.

 #### Installation